zbirnba1/quantative-finance/README.md

 [intriniowrapper.py](src/intriniowrapper.py) -The interface to intrinio's API.
 This is a paid subscription and requires authentication.
 This class pulls the raw data from intrinio.
 Only a subset of the intrinio endpoints have been implemented, mostly those associated with the *US Fundamentals and Stock Prices* subscription.

 [iexwrapper.py](src/iexwrapper.py) -The interface to IEX's API.
 IEX may require a user token, however you can register for one for free.
 The only data which it can pull as of 8/26/18 is the stats endoint as any other data is superseded by the intrinio data.
 More endpoints will be added as required by the algorithms.

+[nasdaqwrapper.py](src/nasdaqwrapper.py) -The interface to the nasdaq webpage.
+This does not require an API and parses the html from page queries.
+As of 8/26/18 the use of nasdaq data is **NOT** required for the algorithm to run as the shortInterest data is now captured by the IEX wrapper.